CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ```

 ## Tags
 are immutable pointer to a commit, when means you can't change tags' data.
-Use tags to point to version relea
+Use tags to point to version releases.

 ### Commands
 ```